Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 A team has expressed requirements as a set of failing Acceptance Tests.
 What are three benefits? (choose best three answers)

 - [x] Improves quality in the requirement itself.
-- [x] Clear acceptance criteria for each feature.
+- [x] Clear Acceptance Criteria for each feature.
 - [ ] Using a code generation tool, the solution can be generated from the requirements model.
 - [ ] Promotes the use of DRY principle.
 - [x] Tracking of competencies.